dotnet/AspNetCore.Docs/aspnet/web-api/overview/formats-and-model-binding/media-formatters.md

 [!code-csharp[Main](media-formatters/samples/sample3.cs)]

-To implement a CSV formatter, define a class that derives from **BufferedMediaTypeFormater**:
+To implement a CSV formatter, define a class that derives from **BufferedMediaTypeFormatter**:

 [!code-csharp[Main](media-formatters/samples/sample4.cs)]